E-bikes have a weight problem, but the 9kg Ares Super Leggera HPS could change that

 Ares Systems claims the Super Leggara HPS weighs as little as a top-end conventional bike, though as ebiketips.co.uk observes, that isn't strictly true.
 A category-leading road-bike typically hovers around the 7kg mark, but the difference is understandable, due to the need for the drive system and battery in an electric model.

-The Super Leggara HPS uses a remarkably light Watt Assist drive system developed by High Performance Systems and using tech derived from Formula One, and when you detach the bottle-shaped power pack, the weights align much more closely.
+The Super Leggara HPS uses a remarkably light Watt Assist drive system, which has been developed by High Performance Systems and which employs tech derived from Formula One, and when you detach the bottle-shaped power pack, the weights align much more closely.

 There is, however, a rather significant catch: Ares is a luxury brand, and the Super Leggara HPS will be a limited run of just 24 bikes.
 They'll be presented and sold at the company's showrooms in the US, UAE and around Europe.